mandaw2014/Rally/README.md

 # Multiplayer

 To run multiplayer, run the `main.py` file and click `Multiplayer`.
 Then enter the ip address (this can be defaulted to 'localhost') and the port (default: 25565).
-Then click `Join - Server`.
+Click `Create - Server` and then click `Join - Server`.
 For others to join, run the `main.py`, click `Multiplayer` and then click `Join Server`.
 Enter the public ip address and the port of the server.
 Click `JOIN` and then you're in.
 Unlimited people can join!

 If you don't want to play on a server, run the `main.py` file and click `Singleplayer`.